imincik/geospatial-nix/README.md

 # Geonix - the geospatial environment built on Nix

+**WARNING: this project is safely usable right now, but things are in active development.
+Incompatible changes without any notice can occur !**

 Geospatial software environment is a complex system of software packages, tools and libraries built to work together.
 For example [GDAL](https://gdal.org/), [PROJ](https://proj.org/) or [GEOS](https://libgeos.org/) libraries are core